 Sustainability for competitive advantage

-The Centre for Low Carbon Futures is a collaborative membership organisation that focuses on sustainability for competitive advantage, led by our Chief Executive Jon Price.
+The Centre for Low Carbon Futures is a collaborative membership organisation that focuses on sustainability for competitive advantage.

 To date we have developed relationships with governments, industry and universities in the UK, Asia, India, Indonesia and Latin America, providing the evidence base to inform policy formation and to reduce some of the uncertainties associated with public and private investments.
 We have also supported the development of a number of global projects to deliver technology and knowledge transfer through a variety of vehicles including technology demonstrators, innovation centres and capacity building activities.